15 Best State Parks in Tennessee

 Address: 490 Hemlock Road, Kingsport, Tennessee

 Bring your own boat to explore the reservoir.
-Rentals aren't available in the park, but there is a boat ramp to launch your fishing or paddling adventure.
+Rentals aren't available in the park, but there is a boat ramp, available from mid-April to late September, to launch your fishing or paddling adventure.
 During the winter, expect to see over-wintering osprey and eagles and, at other times of the year, watch for songbirds.

-Seven miles of riding trails, such as Hunt Knob Hill, await visitors who are exploring the Holston River valley on horseback.
-Modern camping facilities accommodate every rig and style of tent.
-Young children will light up at the sight of the playground and seasonal swimming pool.
+Seven miles of riding trails, such as Hunt Knob Trail, await visitors who are exploring the Holston River valley on horseback.
+Modern camping facilities with 50 sites accommodate every rig and style of tent.
+Young children will light up at the sight of the playground.
 There's something for everyone.

 Address: 2010 Panther Creek Road, Morristown, Tennessee

-Some people think of Radnor Lake State Park as the Walden's Pond of Nashville.
-That's because this 1,368-acre day use park is a protected nature preserve, ecologically diverse in plants, animals, and birds.
+Some people think of Radnor Lake State Park as the Walden Pond of Nashville.
+That's because this 1,368-acre day-use park is a protected nature preserve, ecologically diverse in plants, animals, and birds.
 Despite its proximity to Nashville, you have a good chance of being rewarded for bringing your binoculars and camera.

-Birds and wildlife are not bothered here by dogs, bikes, and swimming activity because they are not allowed.
+Birds and wildlife are not bothered here by dogs, bikes, and swimming activities because they are not allowed outside of the Otter Creek Road Trail.

 The park was acquired by the state in 1973 and is appreciated for geological features such as rock formations, sinkholes, and caves.
 The ancient art in the cave has been preserved, and visitors who wish to explore the cave and see pictographs must sign up for a seasonal guided tour.

-Visitors can walk their dogs on the 2.4-mile Dunbar Cave Recovery Loop.
-This moderate forested trail skirts 20-acre Swan Lake, which attracts wildlife and birds–including swans.
+Visitors can walk their dogs on the 1.9-mile Dunbar Cave Recovery Trail.
+This moderately forested trail skirts 20-acre Swan Lake, which attracts wildlife and birds—including swans.

 Address: 401 Old Dunbar Cave Road, Clarksville, Tennessee

 This park is special because it was the first in the Southeast to receive a "dark sky park" designation.
+It offers special star events throughout the year in its astronomy field.
 With only 26 campsites, 16 of which have electric service, there is minimal intrusion by humans.
 Bears make their home here and, if you're lucky, you'll see one from a distance.

 Enjoy the peace at Pickett, located next to 120,000-acre Big South Fork National River, on the border of Tennessee and Kentucky.